Cockroaches in Dublin Kitchens: 7 Signs of a Hidden Infestation

 Should you use sticky traps?

-- whether other units or commercial areas may be involved.
+• whether shared ducts or service areas may be involved;

 When to contact Pest Control Dublin